-questions in the nk about the topic of this training session.
-Answer the first two space provided below.
-You will come back to this page at the on to answer the last question.
-What do you al eady know about handling and storing medications?
-What do you w int to know about handling and storing medications? at the end of the session, during review: learned about handling and storing medications?
+What Do You Want to Know? questions in the space out the topic of this training session.
+Answer the first two e provided below.
+You will come back to this page at the answer the last question.
+What do you already l know about handling and storing medications?
+What do you want to I know about handling and storing medications? end of the session, during review: ed about handling and storing medications?